 List of papers and deadlines:

-You may also look at other top computer security conferences, like USENIX Security 2020 (https://www.usenix.org/conference/usenixsecurity20/technical-sessions) or CCS 2019 (https://sigsac.org/ccs/CCS2019/index.php/program/accepted-papers/) or Oakland 2020 (https://www.ieee-security.org/TC/SP2020/program.html), for more recent papers.
+You may also look at other top computer security conferences, like USENIX Security 2018 (https://www.usenix.org/conference/usenixsecurity18/technical-sessions) or CCS 2018 (https://www.sigsac.org/ccs/CCS2018/accepted/papers/) or Oakland 2018 (https://csdl.computer.org/csdl/proceedings/sp/2018/4353/00/index.html), for more recent papers.
 You can substitute any paper from these conferences for one of the papers above, if one of these papers interest you.
-You may also check with the instructor for additional options/suggestions for substitute papers, and we may have a few guest lectures with corresponding papers linked on the course schedule.
+You may also check with the instructor for additional options/suggestions for substitute papers.

 Extra Credit: You may also read up to five additional papers for extra credit, but at most one additional extra credit paper a week (so not all five extra papers in the last week of class).